 She is an Associate Member of the UNESCO Chair on Copyright and Other Intellectual Property Rights, the National Research University Higher School of Economics (HSE).
 She is also affiliated with the Centre for Chinese and Comparative Law as well as Technology Policy and Law at the Centre for Public Affairs and Law (CPAL), CityU.
 Besides, she is a member of Asian Privacy Scholars Network (APSN).

 Her most recent research and professional projects have focused on comparing the impact of COVID on speech and privacy regulation across East Asia and in post-Soviet states.
 Her previous studies examined mainly freedom of expression and media freedom and piracy in Russia and Central Asia.

 She received her Ph.D. in Journalism from MSU, Russia, and her second Ph.D. in Communications from Ramon Llull University, Spain.
 She has an LL.M. as well as an M.A. in Journalism.
 She also studied copyright law (‘CopyrightX’) at Harvard Law School and attended several summer schools, including the leading one in her field at the University of Oxford.

-Before joining the School of Creative Media, she worked as a professor in the School of Media at the National Research University Higher School of Economics (2012-2019), one of the leading universities in Russia.
+Before joining CityU, she worked as a professor in the School of Media at HSE (2012-2019).
 In 2018, Elena was a visiting lecturer at the University of Copenhagen.
-She was also a visiting fellow at the University of Pennsylvania (2015-2016) and the University of Leeds (2013).
-Elena started her academic career in 2009 at Moscow State University’s School of Journalism as a researcher and then worked there as an associate professor (2011- 2012).
+She has also been a visiting fellow at the University of Pennsylvania (2015-2016) and the University of Leeds (2013).
+Elena started her academic career in 2009 at Moscow State University’s (MSU) School of Journalism as a researcher.
+She then worked there as an associate professor (2011- 2012).